GeorgeHolas/Ghibli-Studio/README.md

 # Ghibli Studio Club

 Welcome to the Ghibli Studio Club!
-A responsive website as a project for Codecademy.
+A responsive website.

 ## About
 Ghibli Studio Club is a project that aims to bring together fans of Studio Ghibli in Saltillo, Mexico.
 We organize cosplay events, workshops, and screenings of Ghibli movies.